top of page

 How Long It Takes

-The time it takes to set up a branch office in Hong Kong can vary depending on a number of factors, including the complexity of your business, the availability of documentation, and the efficiency of the government agencies involved.
+The time it takes to set up a branch office in Hong Kong can vary depending on a number of factors, including the complexity of your business, and the availability of documentation.
 However, in general, the process can take anywhere from 2 to 4 weeks.

 Here are some of the factors that can affect the time it takes to set up a branch office in Hong Kong: